Colonnade Gray: LRV, Undertones and More!

 Next to our stairwell is the powder room and I just LOVE how Colonnade sits with SW Anonymous and the blue feature wall – BM Gibraltar Cliffs.
 This is actually one of my favourite spots in the entirety of our 4000 sq ft house.
 True story.
 The colour combo just sits well with my soul.

-What trim colour looks good with Colonnade Gray?
+What white trim colours look good with Colonnade Gray?

 Colonnade is pretty flexible.
 You can try it with almost ANY of my fave white paint colours, but my personal choice is BM White Dove (which is really my fave for MANY projects).
 It’s just a soft warm white – not too creamy, but not too stark either.